CRESS-Surrey/eXtraWidgets/doc/NetLogo-7-migration-notes.md

 ## Known Fragile Areas

-- The GUI tab integration has only been compile-tested and indirectly covered by headless tests.
-It still needs a manual or automated GUI smoke test in a real NetLogo 7 desktop session.
+- The GUI tab integration has now passed the manual desktop smoke test in NetLogo 7.0.3.
+It is still coupled to NetLogo desktop internals, so keep it on the release verification checklist.
 - `RichWorkspace.app` finds the `App` through `ws.getFrame.asInstanceOf[AppFrame].getLinkChildren.collectFirst`.
-This works at compile time against NetLogo 7.0.3, but it is coupled to NetLogo desktop internals and should be manually verified.
+This has been manually smoke-tested against NetLogo 7.0.3, but it remains coupled to NetLogo desktop internals.
 - `Tab.addToAppTabs`, `Tab.removeFromAppTabs`, `Tab.setTitle`, and `RichWorkspace.reorderTabs` depend on NetLogo 7 tab ordering and `TabLabel` behavior.
-These are likely to be the highest-risk GUI behaviors.
+The manual GUI test covers tab creation, ordering, selection, and removal, but these remain the highest-risk desktop behaviors.
 - `SelectTab` is intentionally a no-op in headless mode.
-That matches the existing test expectation that selecting tabs should not crash headless, but it does not verify desktop selection behavior.
+That matches the existing test expectation that selecting tabs should not crash headless; desktop selection is covered by the manual GUI test model.
 - `ExtraWidgetsExtension.primitiveMetadataFallback()` remains a build-time bridge because NetLogo's `PrimsJson` tool calls `load` without an installed extension folder.
 The previous directory-scanning workaround has been removed; the fallback now uses the widget jars that sbt is already packaging.
 - `xw/src/main/scala/uk/ac/surrey/xw/extension/util/package.scala` still uses NetLogo internals such as `Activation`, `Context`, and `makeConcurrentJob` for anonymous command execution.
-Headless tests now cover `xw:on-change`, property-specific `xw:on-...-change`, and button command callbacks, but desktop/user-driven callback scheduling still needs a real NetLogo 7 GUI smoke test.
+Headless tests cover `xw:on-change`, property-specific `xw:on-...-change`, and button command callbacks; the manual GUI test covers user-driven widget edits and GUI button clicks.
-- The smoke test proved package loading and basic headless primitive operation, but it did not prove Swing widget rendering, tab placement, user-driven event updates, GUI button clicks, or desktop unload/reload behavior.
+- The smoke test proved package loading and basic headless primitive operation, and the manual GUI test proved Swing widget rendering, tab placement, user-driven event updates, GUI button clicks, and tab removal.
+Desktop unload/reload behavior still needs explicit verification.
-- `test-models/xw-gui-test.nlogox` has been generated and verified to load through NetLogo 7 headless, but it still needs to be run manually in the NetLogo 7 desktop UI.
+- `test-models/xw-gui-test.nlogox` has been generated, verified to load through NetLogo 7 headless, and manually run successfully in the NetLogo 7.0.3 desktop UI.
 - `xw/build.sbt` currently has `netLogoHomepage := "https://github.com/NetLogo/NetLogo-Extension-Plugin"`, which looks like plugin sample metadata rather than the xw project homepage.
 Review before release.

 ## Suggested Next Steps